Dare to be different: unique things to do in Brisbane

 Discover history after dark

-When the sun goes down Fort Lytton Historical Military Precinct comes alive with lights, sound and stories from Brisbane's military past.
-Join the Fort Lytton at Night tour to explore the 19th century fort as actors tell the story of decorated World War One hero and Brisbane local, Raymond Augustus Stanley.
-If daytime adventures are more your thing, jump on one of the free guided tours to discover more stories from Brisbane's wartime history.
+When the sun goes down Fort Lytton Historical Military Precinct comes alive.
+Enjoy lights, sound and stories from Brisbane's military past.
+Join the Fort Lytton at Night tour to explore the 19th-century fort and hear Raymond Augustus Stanley’s story.
+Prefer daytime adventures?
+Join a free guided tour and uncover fascinating stories from Brisbane’s wartime history.

 Tour with a taste of trivia

 There is a lot more to Brisbane than meets the eye.
 Don't believe us?
 Head along to one of the free Brisbane Greeters tours across Brisbane.
-You'll learn about the elephant skeleton under Suncorp Stadium, or Queen Street's claim to fame as the world's first location on record to have used electricity for public purposes in 1882.
+Discover the elephant skeleton beneath Suncorp Stadium.
+Learn how Queen Street became the first recorded public electricity site in 1882.

 Get fancy with high tea

 Here's one for the foodies craving a little something special.
 Swap your morning cuppa for a decadent high tea experience, complete with cute crockery and quaint lace tablecloths.
-Eliza's Place is a little, unassuming cafe at Corinda serving a traditional high tea that's bound to invoke serious food envy.
-All its amazing cakes and savoury treats are made in-house too, so you can delight in comfort food any day of the week.
+Eliza's Place is a cosy café in Corinda.
+It serves traditional high tea that’s sure to spark food envy.
+All cakes and savoury treats are made in-house.
+Enjoy comforting food any day of the week.

 Enjoy a trip to the stars